Resources for 360 Xochi Quetzal Writers

 Our Second Runner-up was Annie McCone-Lopez from Manhattan Beach, CA. Annie creates a personal and contemporary narrative using traditional Mexican iconography.

 The aim of this new residency is to provide artists an opportunity to benefit from having uninterrupted time to devote to their creativity, without the normal stressors and distractions that come with daily life.
 The Covid-19 pandemic, created a degree of havoc and disruption in everyone’s lives especially in Black, Brown, and Indigenous communities where treatment options were less available and the death toll much higher.
+Many residencies require some form of output by the resident artists.
+The radical component of the 360 Xochi Quetzal BIPOC Residency is that it encourages the key component of REST!

 While rest is essential for everyone, it’s especially necessary for BIPOC people.
 We believe rest is a form of self-care, and a form of protest against a capitalist system that is often at odds with BIPOC and creative communities.
 Rest provides an opportunity to replenish our mental, physical, and emotional energy and to cope with the stress of daily life including relentless microaggressions suffered by BIPOC people.
 It helps us to be more productive and creative, and to develop healthier relationships with ourselves and our community.
 Rest helps us to restore our peace and balance, allowing us to approach our lives and our artmaking with a greater sense of clarity, resolve and purpose.